Warning ImageA Severe Weather Warning and Watch has been issued!

 Metservice Weather Warnings

-Please keep up to date with forecasts as more Warnings and Watches will likely be issued in the coming days.
+Please keep up to date with the latest forecasts as the trough is likely to bring heavy rain to other areas of the northern half of the North Island from Monday and more warnings are likely to be issued in the coming days.

 Heavy Rain Warning - Orange